 and the system as a whole will still work.
 This is why limits are given for the electrical stresses in the construction requirements in IEC 60502.

 HV and EHV cables and accessories, on the other hand, are designed as systems.
 No construction requirements exist for cables for these voltage levels, just the test requirements in IEC 60840 and IEC 62067.

 400-kV XLPE cable projects

 In 1996 ABB received an order from the public utility Bewag (now Vattenfall Europe) to supply and install a 400-kV XLPE cable system in a 6.3-km long underground tunnel in the center of Berlin.
 The ventilated tunnel is situated 25 to 35 meters below ground and has a diameter of 3 meters 5.
-The cable system, with a 1600 mm2 segmented copper conductor, has a transmission capacity of 1100 MVA and forms part of a diagonal transmission link between the transmission grids west and east of the capital.
+The cable system, with a 1600 mm segmented copper conductor, has a transmission capacity of 1100 MVA and forms part of a diagonal transmission link between the transmission grids west and east of the capital.

 The cable is installed with the three phases arranged vertically, one above the other, on specially designed cable saddle supports

-Greater lengths of lowweight XLPE cable can
+approximately 730 meters long.
+GIS

-given drum, while high
+terminations were installed at the two

-eddy-current losses in
+substations and the new ABB joint was

-the sheath are avoided.
+used to interconnect the cable lengths.